 The Texas Chainsaw Massacre was released into theaters on October 1st, 1974.
 Filming locations include Bastrop, Hutto, Leander and Round Rock, Tx.
-Filming started on July 15th, 1973 and lasted for thirty-two days.
+Filming started on July 15th, 1973 and ended on August 14th, 1973.
 There's not a whole lot to say regarding this masterpiece that hasn't already been said or covered somewhere else prior.
 There are the documentaries The Shocking Truth and Flesh Wounds as well as numerous books that include The Texas Chainsaw Massacre Companion, Devil's Advocates The Texas Chainsaw Massacre, Chain Saw Confidential and The Texas Chainsaw Massacre and It's Terrifying Times.

 The Texas Chainsaw Massacre is my favorite horror film of all time.
 The very first horror convention I ever attended was the 2004 Cinema Wasteland in Strongsville, Ohio.
 That Texas Chainsaw Massacre 30th anniversary reunion was quite possibly the largest gathering of Chainsaw alum ever assembled.
 In attendance was Roger Bartlett, Bob Burns, Marilyn Burns, Allen Danziger, Gunnar Hansen, Ed Neal, Paul Partain and Lou Perryman.
 Needless to say, I was starstruck.
 Sadly however, on May 31st of that same year, only two months later, Bob Burns would pass away.
 And roughly seven months after Bob's death, Paul Partain passed away as well, on January 28th, 2005.